AlexandreFenyo/net-monitor/README.md

 To manage these canvas, you must not call the Chart.js API but the net-monitor one.
 As said before, a manager can handle several charts, using views.
 So you need to create a configuration object that defines global parameters for this manager, and an array of views.

 There is currently one global optionnal parameter: `dispatchUrl`.
-This parameter is used when the Uweb page that
+This parameter is used when the URL of the web page that

 Each view associates a dataset with a canvas id and some more parameters: